NorfairKing/smos/smos-docs-site/content/unreleased.markdown

   `smos-notify` will no longer send a notification about timestamps that don't have a time component.
 - `smos-scheduler`
   The `next` command will now print times in local time instead of UCT time.
 Relative times were already correct.

+### Deleted

+- `smos-server`: Removed the backup file migration looper.
+It went against the idea of backups.